dnelson/temet/docs/catalogs.rst

 The following functions currently exist to compute catalogs of these types.
 First, to compute one or more values per halo or subhalo, based on the particles/cells which belong to each halo or subhalo:

-* :py:func:`~cosmo.auxcatalog.fofRadialSumType` - sum a property of a given particle type, within a particular aperture, for all FoF halos.
+* :py:func:`~catalog.group.fofRadialSumType` - sum a property of a given particle type, within a particular aperture, for all FoF halos.
-* :py:func:`~cosmo.auxcatalog.subhaloRadialReduction` - compute an arbitrary summary statistic on any particle/cell quantity, for all subhalos.
+* :py:func:`~catalog.subhalo.subhaloRadialReduction` - compute an arbitrary summary statistic on any particle/cell quantity, for all subhalos.
-* :py:func:`~cosmo.auxcatalog.subhaloStellarPhot` - compute photometry, half-light radii, and similar
+* :py:func:`~catalog.subhalo.subhaloStellarPhot` - compute photometry, half-light radii, and similar
   properties based on stellar light mocks, for all subhalos.
-* :py:func:`~cosmo.auxcatalog.subhaloRadialProfile` - compute radial profiles, for any particle/cell
+* :py:func:`~catalog.subhalo.subhaloRadialProfile` - compute radial profiles, for any particle/cell
   quantity, for all subhalos.

 To compute a value per subhalo, based on past history:

-* :py:func:`~cosmo.auxcatalog.mergerTreeQuant` - compute a property for each subhalo based on its merger tree, for instance halo formation time, number of mergers, and so on.
+* :py:func:`~catalog.temporal.mergerTreeQuant` - compute a property for each subhalo based on its merger tree, for instance halo formation time, number of mergers, and so on.
-* :py:func:`~cosmo.auxcatalog.tracerTracksQuant` - compute a property for each subhalo based on the Lagrangian histories of its member tracer particles, for instance the average entropy of smoothly accreted gas at the time of its accretion.
+* :py:func:`~catalog.temporal.tracerTracksQuant` - compute a property for each subhalo based on the Lagrangian histories of its member tracer particles, for instance the average entropy of smoothly accreted gas at the time of its accretion.

 To compute a value per subhalo, based on other group catalog objects:

-* :py:func:`~cosmo.auxcatalog.subhaloCatNeighborQuant` - compute a property for each subhalo, based on the other subhalos in the catalog, for instance the number of neighbors, and other environmental densities.
+* :py:func:`~catalog.subhalo.subhaloCatNeighborQuant` - compute a property for each subhalo, based on the other subhalos in the catalog, for instance the number of neighbors, and other environmental densities.

 To compute a statistic or value for an entire simulation as a whole:

-* :py:func:`~cosmo.auxcatalog.wholeBoxCDDF` - compute the column density distribution function for a given gas species (e.g. HI, H2, OVI, and so on) by projecting the entire simulation onto a very large uniform 2D grid.
+* :py:func:`~catalog.box.wholeBoxCDDF` - compute the column density distribution function for a given gas species (e.g. HI, H2, OVI, and so on) by projecting the entire simulation onto a very large uniform 2D grid.